What Makes White Cats Special: Myths, Meaning & Care

 Frequently Asked Questions (FAQ)

-Yes, white cats are special because of their rarity, striking appearance, and long history of symbolism tied to purity, luck, and spiritual meaning.
+Yes.
+White cats are special because of their rarity (only about 5 percent of cats are pure white), their striking appearance, and their long history of symbolism tied to purity, luck, and spiritual meaning across many cultures.

-The white cat theory suggests that people often view white cats as symbols of goodness and perfection, reflecting how humans associate color with purity and virtue.
+The white cat theory suggests that people often view white cats as symbols of goodness and perfection, reflecting how humans associate the color white with purity and virtue.
+It also explains why white cats appear so frequently in folklore as positive, helping figures.